-First we computed the average branch number and the standard deviation for every image in the database grouped by categories.
-Tables ??, ?? and ?? show the total average and standard deviation for DCE pruning values 15, 20 and 25.
-These tables show that the highest difference between Beris and Bai occurs for a pruning value of 25, and Case B (see last row in table ??), which corresponds to the case when the whole database is used, but the holes in the shapes are not considered by neither of the algorithms.
-Next graph plots in figures ?? and ?? show the average branch number and standard deviation of the shape skeletons grouped by classes.
+We computed the average branch number and the standard deviation for every image in the database grouped by categories for the three cases described above.
+Tables 5.7, 5.8 and 5.9 show the total average and standard deviation for DCE pruning values 15, 20 and 25, respectively.
+These tables show that the highest difference between Beris and Bai occurs for a pruning value of 25, and Case B (see last row in table 5.9), which corresponds to the case when the whole database is used, but the holes in the shapes are not considered by neither of the algorithms.
+Next, graph plots in figures 5.4 and 5.5 show the average branch number and standard deviation of the shape skeletons grouped by classes.

 As the tables show, our method produces simpler skeletons for the same pruning value.
-The higher standard deviation values of our algorithm in Case A correspond to the fact tha our algorithm is taking into account the branches produced by holes on the shape, while the implementation of the Bai approach does not.
+The higher standard deviation values of our algorithm in Case A correspond to the fact that our algorithm is taking into account the branches produced by holes on the shape, while the implementation of the Bai approach does not.
 In the rest of cases the Beris approach has lower standard deviation values, so it is more stable.